daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## Amazon Quantum Ledger Database (QLDB)

-Amazon QLDB is a ledger database service that is fully managed and serverless.
+Amazon QLDB is a financial transactions ledger database service that is fully managed and serverless.
 You can use it to review a complete history of all the changes that have been made to your application data.

 Compared to Managed Blockchain, **QLDB does not have the concept of decentralization** i.e. it has a central authority DB component owned by Amazon.